 The thought of selling my property was very daunting, because I had heard stories of what they’d (real estate agents) done to certain other people in the past.

-Somebody I knew, who had dealt with another real estate company, and the house had been on the market for a long time, and the real estate agent kept making excuses for why the house wasn’t selling.
+Somebody I knew, who had dealt with another real estate agency, and the house had been on the market for a long time, and the real estate agent kept making excuses for why the house wasn’t selling.

 They weren’t having a lot of people coming through the house.
 And then all of a sudden, after I think it was seven months on the market, he finally said that they had an offer, and they didn’t have an offer.